docgo/docgo/static/intro.md

 - **and:** And returns true if and only if both of the given boolean values are true.

-- **byteslen:**

-- **bytesslice:**
+- **byteslen**, **bytesslice**

 - **bytesval:** BytesVal creates a new Bytes value from the given buffer, which must be non-nil or this function will panic.

-Once a byte slice has been wrapped in a Bytes capsule, its underlying array must be considered immutable.

 -   **csvdecode:** CSVDecode parses the given CSV (RFC 4180) string and, if it is valid, returns a list of objects representing the rows.
 The result is always a list of some object type.
 The first row of the input is used to determine the object attributes, and subsequent rows determine the values of those attributes.

 -   **ceil:** Ceil returns the closest whole number greater than or equal to the given value.